0xJohnnyboy/spider-query-builder/README.md

 help you build your query from a filters form with typing etc.

 # License
-This project is under MIT License
+This project is under AGPL 3 License

 [See license](LICENSE)